Magnitus-/ExpressUser/README.md

 - GET /User/Self -> Fetching account info (using session to identify the account)
 - PUT /Session/Self/User -> Login
 - DELETE /Session/Self/User -> Logout
-- GET /Users/Count/:Field/:ID -> Count the number of users with the given field
+- GET /Users/:Field/:ID/Count -> Fetching the count of users with the given value for the given field

 2) Admin URLs:
 - PATCH /User/:Field/:ID -> Account modification (using the ID of the given Field to identify the account)